 What is a cyclic prefix

-The basic concept behind the OFDM cyclic prefix is quite straightforward.
-The cyclic prefix performs two main functions.
+In summary, the cyclic prefix performs two main functions.

 - The cyclic prefix provides a guard interval to eliminate intersymbol interference from the previous symbol.